 The solid waste, at this point, will enter a dewatering process that takes all the water out of the sludge with filter or belt presses, yielding a solid cake.
 The sludge is put onto the press and runs between two belts that squeeze the water out, and the sludge is then put into a big hopper that goes to either a landfill or a place that reuses it.
 The water from this process is also typically reused.

-SAMCO has over 40 years’ experience custom-designing and manufacturing wastewater treatment systems, so please feel free to reach out to us with your questions.
+SAMCO has over 40 years’ experience custom-designing and manufacturing industrial wastewater treatment, so please feel free to reach out to us with your questions.
 For more information or to get in touch, contact us here.
 You can also visit our website to set up a call with an engineer or request a quote.
 We can walk you through the steps for developing the proper solution and realistic cost for your ZLD wastewater treatment system needs.

 For more articles on wastewater treatment, head on over to our blog.
 Some that might be of interest to you include: